Goose-Gamez/bashit/README.md

 # QuebecBashing

-A testiing repository for Canada's finest.
+A testiing reposiasdatory for Canada's finest.